fatihcataltepe/fatihcataltepe.github.io/_posts/posts/2016-01-15-gitignore-sbt-intellij.md

 layout: post
 title: Gitignore file for sbt project in IntelliJ IDEA
 date:   2017-01-15 23:14:24 +0300
-categories: gitignore .gitignore sbt scala intellij idea template
+categories: general git intellij gitignore
 ---

 It is very important to configure .gitignore file properly before starting a project.